XML concepts

 Intended for

 Analysts, application developers, database administrators and project leaders who want to gain an overview of XML and its application areas.
-People who are going to work with XML in practice, should instead take the technical course (XML fundamentals course) You can test yourself to see if this course contains enough new information for you by printing and filling in the self-test ( PDF file - 35 KB).
+People who are going to work with XML in practice, should instead take the technical course (XML fundamentals course) You can test yourself to see if this course contains enough new information for you by filling out the on-line self-test.

 Background